jonthegreat93/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The return function personalDice.
+This is because it refers to name within the function where it is getting it's information from.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 Asking the function to pass information to the function personalDice.
 The output would change since it is a calling on the function a second time, of which the function outputs a random number.